grsteffens/ZoeyImport/README.md

 This readme file talks about how to format CSV files so they can be imported into Zoey correctly.

-Each CSV file should have 12 columns, each of which are described below:
+Each CSV file used to import <b>products</b> should have 12 columns, each of which are described below:

 <ol>